Sex, Drugs and HIV/STIs

 TouchBase is a key resourse for information and support.
 Check it out:

-GLBT people and people living with HIV are at risk of abusing or becoming dependent on drugs or alcohol, as they are used commonly at gay and lesbian parties and bars, and seen as normal and sometimes necessary in these places.
-Also, people living with HIV and GLBT people may use drugs or alcohol to cope with discrimination, stigma and low self-esteem, and to enhance sexual experiences.
+LGBTI people and people living with HIV are at risk of abusing or becoming dependent on drugs or alcohol, as they are used commonly at gay and lesbian parties and bars, and seen as normal and sometimes necessary in these places.
+Also, people living with HIV and LGBTI people may use drugs or alcohol to cope with discrimination, stigma and low self-esteem and to enhance sexual experiences.
 Using drugs or alcohol before and during sex may disrupt normal thought processes and can lead to unsafe sex and sexually transmitted infections.

 Drinking or using in excess may cause mental illness, heart problems, infections, mouth, throat and lung cancer and also relationship, employment and financial problems.
 Depending on how often, how much and whether you snort, smoke, swallow or inject these substances will determine if you eventually become dependent on drugs and alcohol so much that you need to have it every day.